 This list is all updated to include things you’ll need for right now in 2021 (whether you’re vaccinated or not).
 I’ll continue updating it as we learn more, more things open, etc.

 I also highly recommend reading my post on Disney World in 2021 to make sure you’re totally prepared for a trip this year!

 Okay so I’ve written out the full packing list here, but there’s also two different printable versions of this at the bottom of the post – a pretty blue Disney themed one and a bare bones white one for those of you who like to save ink.

 Let’s get to it!

 I wanted to make a point to specifically mention these before you got too bored and just scrolled down to the bottom of the post for the printable because they’re vital for your trip right in 2021!

-Masks – Masks are still required for all guests while in Disney busses, monorails, and on the Disney Skyliner.
-They’re optional for vaccinated guests in most areas (no proof of vaccine needed).
-They’re also optional for non-vaccinated guests in outdoor common areas and on pool desks.
+Masks – Masks are still required for all guests ages 2 and older while in Disney busses, monorails, and on the Disney Skyliner as well as in all indoor locations and on all rides.
+They are optional outdoors and on pool decks.
 Full mask guidelines here.

 I personally recommend at least two masks a day if you’re going when it’s hot (most of the year) because they just get so stupid sweaty!

 Hand Sanitizer – Disney World has hand sanitizer throughout the parks and bathrooms are available for hand washing.
 But if you’re anything like me and want to try all the best Disney World food, bring all the hand sanitizer with you so you have it when you want it.